Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Remember that people expect pizza dough to have a more neutral flavor to let the toppings’ taste stand out.

-This principle should guide you as you craft your pizza recipes.
+This principle should guide you as you craft your pizza dough recipes.
 Who knows, maybe you can dethrone any one of these restaurants as a top pizza seller in a few years?

 Whatever the case, remember to be patient as you go on your baking journey.

 Masterpieces do not happen overnight.
-It takes good care and willingness to learn, alongside a carefully prepared pizza dough.
+It takes good care and willingness to learn, alongside carefully prepared pizza dough.

 Happy baking!